 Why do longer rest intervals work better?

 As the rest intervals go down, the accumulation of fatigue goes up.
-This limits the amount of weight you can lift, and the number of reps you’re able to do.
+This limits the amount of weight you can lift, and the number of repetitions you’re able to do.

 “A sufficiently high tension stimulus is required for growth and short rest intervals prevent that.
 Not only do they not help growth, they tend to actively harm it.”

-Training for hypertrophy, on the other hand, usually involves a much larger range of exercises, which leads to more complete development of a muscle group.
+In fact, training for hypertrophy usually involves a much larger range of both compound and isolation exercises, which leads to more complete development of a muscle group.

 The quadriceps, for example, is made up of four different muscles – vastus medialis, vastus lateralis, vastus intermedius and rectus femoris.
-And squats primarily work three of them.
+Barbell squats primarily work three of them.
 The fourth, rectus femoris, takes a back seat.

 In fact, when Japanese researchers used MRI scans to measure changes in muscle size after 10 weeks of squatting, three of the four muscles that make up the quadriceps grew by around 5% .
 Rectus femoris, on the other hand, didn’t grow at all.

-If squats are the only leg exercise you do, some parts of your quadriceps won’t grow as quickly as they would if you did additional exercises like the leg extension [4, 5].
-In fact, three months of leg extensions saw rectus femoris grow more quickly than the other three muscles in the quads .
+If squats are the only leg exercise you do, some parts of your quadriceps won’t grow as quickly as they would if you did additional isolation exercises like the leg extension [9, 10].

 If your main goal is to get stronger, and you’re not too bothered about maximizing the development of this or that muscle group, there isn’t so much of a need to include a variety of exercises in your training program.